Sun Chen: Downfall and death

 Sun Chen then chose Sun Liang's elder brother Sun Xiu, the Prince of Langye, as the new emperor.
 Sun Xiu, in order to appease Sun Chen, added five counties to his fief and created his brothers marquises as well.
 However, Sun Chen soon had a fallout with the new emperor over a relatively small incident — Sun Chen had brought beef and wine to the palace, intending to feast with the emperor, but Sun Xiu refused the offering, and so Sun Chen took the food and wine to the house of the general Zhang Bu.
 He expressed to Zhang Bu his disappointment at Sun Xiu's refusal — including a remark that perhaps he should choose another emperor — and Zhang Bu reported Sun Chen's complaints to Sun Xiu.
 Sun Xiu became concerned about Sun Chen, but continued to outwardly show favour to Sun Chen.
 Sun Chen became concerned about his standing with the emperor and offered to leave the capital Jianye (present-day Nanjing) to head up the defence of the secondary capital Wuchang (in present-day Ezhou, Hubei).
 Sun Xiu approved.

 However, Sun Xiu then became concerned that Sun Chen would take over that city and rebel.
 He conspired with Zhang Bu and the senior general Ding Feng to kill Sun Chen during the Laba Festival.
-Somehow, the news leaked, but Sun Chen, even though apprehensive, unable to decline the messengers Sun Xiu sent to invite him, showed up at the festival anyway, considering that he might leave under the excuse that his mansion had caught fire.
-But he failed to leave and was seized by Ding Feng and Zhang Bu's soldiers.
+The plot was leaked, but Sun Chen, even though apprehensive, was unable to decline the messengers Sun Xiu sent to invite him.
+Sun Chen showed up at the festival anyway, planning to leave under the excuse that his mansion had caught fire if necessary.
+But he was seized by Ding Feng and Zhang Bu's soldiers before he could leave.
 Sun Chen begged Sun Xiu for his life, offering to be exiled to Jiao Province (present-day northern Vietnam) or to become a slave, but Sun Xiu declined — stating to Sun Chen that he did not give Teng Yin or Lü Ju those choices.
 Sun Chen was executed, along with members of his clan.
-Furthermore, Sun Xiu felt so shameful to share the clan of Sun Jun and Sun Chen that he had them posthumously banished from the Sun family, referring them as Gu Jun (故峻) and Gu Chen (故綝) instead.
+Furthermore, Sun Xiu felt so ashamed to share the clan of Sun Jun and Sun Chen that he had them posthumously banished from the Sun family, referring them as Gu Jun (故峻) and Gu Chen (故綝) instead.